LDAWG-a11y/a11yWebApp/src/guides/captions-and-transcripts-for-use-in-content.md

 ---
-title: Captions and Transcripts for use in content
+title: Captions and transcripts for use in content
 summary: This guide provides useful information on when to use captions and transcripts, and how to write captions and transcripts.
 author: swilkinson